 Limitations of Twitter polls

-- You are limited to 2 options.
-At at least for now.
-If you are attempting to test a broad idea or have more than two options, you may need to narrow these down prior to creating a poll.
-Alternatively, you can run a few side by side polls to test multiple options.
+You are limited to 4 options.
+At least for now.
+If you are attempting to test a broad idea or have more than two options, you may need to narrow these down before creating a poll.
+Alternatively, you can run a few side-by-side polls to test multiple options.

-Twitter poll functionality is really new, I would encourage you to try it for yourself and share your feedback.
+Twitter poll functionality is no longer new, I would encourage you to try it for yourself and share your feedback.
 Tag me @tredigital in your poll and I will help you with a retweet.